tonytvo/blog-generator/content/blog/listen-to-tests/index.md

 - Prefer pure functions where possible.
 Pure functions' return values are determined only by their input parameters.
 - Where pure functions aren't possible, choose immutable objects.
 The state of immutable objects is determined when the object is constructed and never changes afterwards.
 - Avoid writing code that explicitly depends on (or changes) the state of dependencies more than one level deep.
 Instead, design dependencies, so they encapsulate entirely their next-level-down dependencies
-- avoid getter/setter for objects, move any behaviour that uses getter/setter into the objects
+- **avoid getter/setter for objects, move any behaviour that uses getter/setter into the objects**

 ## Testable Libraries
 - 3rd party code doesn't always have easily visible behaviour.
 It also introduces breaking API changes with new releases or simply stops being maintained.
 - Wrap third-party code in the code that you control.
-- Write the wrapper's API to match the needs of your application, not the third-party code, and add methods as needed to provide easily visible behaviour.
-This typically involves writing query methods to expose deeply-buries state in terms of the domain that your application needs.
+- Write the wrapper's API to match the needs of your application, not the third-party code, and add methods as needed to provide easily visible behaviour. **This typically involves writing query methods to expose deeply-buries state in terms of the domain that your application needs.**
 - When the third-party code introduces a breaking change, or needs to be replaced, modify the wrapper, so no other code is affected.
 - Frameworks and libraries with sprawling API(s) are more difficult to wrap, so prefer libraries that have a narrowly-defined purpose and a simple API
-If the third-party code interfaces with an external system, use an Infrastructure Wrapper.
+If the third-party code interfaces with an external system, use an [Infrastructure Wrapper](#infrastructure-wrappers).

-## infrastructure wrappers
+## Infrastructure wrappers
 - for each external system - service, database, file system, or even environment variables, create one wrapper class responsible for interfacing with that system.
 - Design your wrappers to provide a crisp, clean view of the messy outside world.
 - Design your infrastructure classes to stand alone in whatever format is most beneficial to the Logic and Application layers.

 ## focused integration tests
 - test your external communication against a production-like environment.
 For file system code, check that it reads and writes actual files.
 For databases and services, access an entire database or service.
 - Run your focused integration tests against test systems that are reserved exclusively for one machine's use.
-It's best to run locally on your development machine and start and stopped y your test or build script.
+It's best to run locally on your development machine and start and stopped your test or build script.
 If you share test systems with other developers, you'll experience unpredictable test failures when multiple people run the test simultaneously.
 - Use a spy server when you can't integrate it into the external system.

 ## Fake it once you make it